San Diego Trolley: Early expansions

-One of the system's most ambitious expansions, the Mission Valley East extension, opened on July 10, 2005.
-The Mission Valley East extension built the only underground station in the system at San Diego State University and inaugurated the third route in the San Diego Trolley system, the Green Line.
+The Mission Valley East extension, which opened on July 10, 2005, built the only underground station in the system at San Diego State University (SDSU), as well as its highest elevated station at Grantville.
+This line was then renamed the Green Line.
 The line also featured the first low-floor trolley vehicles, that allow passengers to board without climbing stairs and allowed passengers using wheelchairs to use a small bridge plate instead of the slower lifts on the older trains.
-But, the new vehicles could only operate on the Green Line, forcing passengers heading between Mission Valley and Downtown San Diego to change trains in Old Town.
+But, the new vehicles could only operate on the Green Line, forcing passengers heading between Mission Valley and downtown San Diego to change trains in Old Town.

 Trolley Renewal Project

-In the late 2000s, as parts of the San Diego Trolley approached 30 years old, the system was in need of an overhaul of its oldest facilities.
-Also, after the success of the low-floor trolley cars on the Green Line, the MTS wanted to operate similar vehicles on all lines.
+In the late 2000s, as parts of the San Diego Trolley approached 30 years of operation, the system was in need of an overhaul of its oldest facilities.
+Also, following the success of the low-floor vehicles on the Green Line, MTS wanted to operate similar vehicles on all lines.

 Officials secured $660 million in funding after the 2008 election as voters passed the TransNet half-cent local sales tax and two statewide transportation bond measures.
 The project also received funding from the American Recovery and Reinvestment Act and federal formula funds.

-The "Trolley Renewal Project" would entail several improvements.
-Each station would get larger shelters to provide more protection from sun and rain, new benches, and digital “next arrival” signs.
-Worn-out infrastructure was replaced as needed, including rails, ties, catenary wires, power lines and electrical substations.
-The project also included a new signalling system that will allow two freight trains to operate at night, rather than one.
+The "Trolley Renewal Project" included larger shelters to provide more protection from sun and rain, new benches, and digital "next arrival" signs at each station.
+Worn-out infrastructure such as rails, ties, catenary wires, power lines, and electrical substations were replaced as needed.
+A new signalling system was also installed, allowing two freight trains to operate at night instead of one.